Mausy5043/bluepy3/README.md

 ```
 This should list all (compatible) Bluetooth devices in range.

 It may be considered to have command-line tools from BlueZ available for debugging.
-There
-are instructions for building BlueZ on the Raspberry Pi at http://www.elinux.org/RPi_Bluetooth_LE.

 ## Troubleshooting